Dental Facility Resources

 If you have questions, feel free to reach out to us to be connected with an experienced Dental Infection Preventionist.
 You can reach us at (402)552-2881 or nebraskaicap@nebraskamed.com.

-Looking for quick Respiratory Illness Resources?
+Looking for quick resources by pathogen?

 Infection Prevention and Control for the Dental Setting